zzhangjii/learning-library/ospa-library/security/LAB2_CASB.md

 ![CASB SF security controls](./media/casb_sf_securitycontrols.png)
 <p align="center"> Figure 2-36 </p>

 * You will redirected to the below page.
-Login with your User Credentials (the user that you created recently in SalesForce)
+Login with the user information created with the CASB profile (e.g. casbuser).
+Do not use your Salesforce developer administrator credentials.

 ![CASB SF credentials](./media/casb_sf_allowcredentials.png)
 <p align="center"> Figure 2-37 </p>